-NEMA medical imaging division, the Medical Imaging Technology Alliance (MITA), has reported its Members continue to express concern over regulatory and registration uncertainty within China's medical device market.
+NEMA's medical imaging division, the Medical Imaging Technology Alliance (MITA), and MITA members also continue to express concern over regulatory and registration uncertainty within China's medical device market.

 Specifically, industry is awaiting adoption by the China market of the 2005 third edition series of IEC 60601-1, Medical Electrical Equipment: General Requirements for Basic Safety and Essential Performance.
 Transition to the third edition is underway in other major world markets, and manufacturers have already created the next generation of devices in compliance with the updated standard series.
-Third-party testing laboratories are fully capable of certifying these products.
+Third-party testing laboratories are fully capable to certify these products.
 Delay in adopting the third edition is an obstacle to market access for U.S. manufacturers and continued improvement in patient access to advanced medical imaging equipment in China.